LI-DOG – Who We Are

 The Long Island Dog Owners Group (LI-DOG) is a non-profit organization that works to create dog parks and increase access to public parkland and beaches for Long Island dog owners and their dogs so they can enjoy Long Island’s beautiful parks and beaches just like every other family on Long Island.

-LI-DOG has organized dog owners and worked with elected officials and Parks officials since 1998 to create 10 dog parks and at least 10 new on-leash dog walking trails on Long Island parkland.
+LI-DOG has organized dog owners and worked with elected officials and Parks officials since 1998 to create 10 dog parks and dozens of new on-leash dog walking trails on Long Island parkland.
 Among the off-leash areas LI-DOG has helped create are the Blydenburgh, Cherry Avenue, Huntington, Robinson Duck Farm, Selden and West Hills Dog Parks in Suffolk County plus the Eisenhower, Town of Oyster Bay at Massapequa, and Village of Valley Stream dog parks in Nassau County.
 In addition, LI-DOG worked with the Suffolk Parks Dept. to establish the off-leash beach at Mud Creek County Park in E. Patchogue.

 With our supporters continuing to grow in numbers and public officials increasingly aware of the benefits of dog ownership, we are confident LI-DOG can continue to expand dog-friendly parks and beaches on Long Island.
 But, we can’t do it alone.
 We need YOUR help.
 Join LI-DOG today!
-Together, we can improve the lives of thousands dogs and the people who love them!
+Together, we can improve the lives of thousands of dogs and the people who love them!